datalakehouse/docs/docs/products/opensearch/howto/control_access_to_content.rst

 Control access to content in your service
 =========================================

-This article shows you how to set up access control lists (ACL) for content in Aiven for OpenSearch services.
+This article shows you how to set up access control lists (ACL) for content in DLH for OpenSearch services.

 See the :doc:`related documentation <../concepts/access_control>` for more information on the permissions and patterns that are supported in ACL rules.

 Switch on ACL support for your service
 --------------------------------------

-1. Log in to the `Aiven web console <https://console.aiven.io>`_ and select your OpenSearch service.
+1. Log in to the `DLH web console <https://console.DLH.io>`_ and select your OpenSearch service.

 2. Click the **ACL** tab.